An artists journey

 My cynical nature does not believe images come looking for us.
 I think they don’t care.
 They just are there.
 Images don’t look for us, they just go about their life on their own terms.
 They are doing their own thing with no particular interest in or need of us.

-Think of scene like a child playing out in the yard.
+Think of a scene like a child playing out in the yard.
 They are in their own magic world.
 They may be acting out roles or playing an imaginary game or just moving and enjoying themselves.
 It could be them following their curiosity on a voyage of discovery.

 Beautiful, meaningful images are being generated constantly while they play.
 Not for us.
 Not because of us.
 But they are there for the taking if we let ourselves see them and react to them.